grabinskij/ToDoNest/README.md

 # ToDONest
 A sleek and intuitive to-do app designed to help you organize tasks effortlessly.
 Keep all your to-dos in one place with ToDoNest, where productivity meets simplicity.

+# 🚧 Development Status

+**Note:** This project is currently in active development.
+Features, functionality, and design are subject to change.
+Contributions are welcome, but please be aware that the codebase is still evolving.

 # React + Vite